mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *we will always tend to fulfill our own expectation of ourselves.*
+> *don't feel entitled to anything you didn't sweat and struggle for.*

 </div>
 <!-- quote-end -->